Soil and Tillage Research

 North Carolina State University, Raleigh, North Carolina, United States of America

-F. Horn
+R. F. Horn

 University of Kiel Institute of Plant Nutrition and Soil Science, Kiel, Germany